TheLtWilson/emote-showcase/README.md

 Make sure you have created an extension in the [Twitch Developer Console](https://dev.twitch.tv/console), it is also recommended to use the [Twitch Developer Rig](https://dev.twitch.tv/docs/extensions/rig) to modify the configuration service that Twitch provides.

 All that is needed to run to the panel is an HTTP web server.
-You also need to make sure that your `Testing Base URI` as well as the relative paths to the panel and configuration's html file.
+You also need to make sure that your `Testing Base URI` as well as the relative paths to the panel and configuration's html file are set correctly.

 ## Release Builds